foundry-vtt-community/wiki.js/development/api/roll.md

 }
 ```

 If this doesn't seem like much, that's correct - the majority of the formatting comes from `roll.render`, which references `Roll.CHAT_TEMPLATE` and `Roll.TOOLTIP_TEMPLATE` to build the actual message HTML.
-By default, these reference `"templates/dice/roll.html"` and `"templates/dice/tooltip.html"` respectively.
-These static methods are the *actual* best place to alter roll HTML as a system.
+These static methods are the *actual* best place to alter roll HTML as a system through providing your own handlebars template to be filled in.

 While developing you may want to use the `log` helper to clarify what's available, e.g. `{{log message}}`.